-- Completion of the Leadership Effectiveness Inventory (LEI) by the ELDP participant - Completion of the Leadership Effectiveness Inventory (LEI) by the ELDP participant's supervisor - Completion of the Leadership Effectiveness Inventory (LEI) by three of the ELDP participant's peers - Completion of the Leadership Effectiveness Inventory (LEI) by three of the ELDP participant's subordinates - Signed Memorandum of Understanding between the ELDP participant's supervisor and the ELDP program managers
+- Complete the LEI by the ELDP participant. - Complete of the LEI by the ELDP participant's supervisor. - Complete the LEI by three of the ELDP participant's peers. - Complete the LEI by three of the ELDP participant's subordinates. - Obtain signed Memorandum of Understanding between the ELDP participant's supervisor and the ELDP program managers.